cogdog/wp-bigpicture/README.md

 ![](images/bp-gallery.jpg "Big Picture Gallery")

 If you ever need to edit the Gallery (e.g. change the images), revert the name of the shortcode, use the visual editor in Wordpress, and click the edit icon.
+Make changes in the image selecion or order, then repeat the editing step of the shortcode.

 ## Suggested Plugins